-Iatrogenic botulism: occurs from an accidental overdose or as an adverse event following the therapeutic or cosmetic injection of botulinum neurotoxin.
+latrogenic botulism: occurs from an accidental overdose or as an adverse event following the therapeutic or cosmetic injection of botulinum neurotoxin.
 Examples of therapeutic uses of botulinum toxin include treatment for hemifacial muscle spasms, focal dystonia, focal spasticity, autonomic disorders, Frey's syndrome and oculomotor disorders.

-Foodborne botulism: The incubation period for foodborne botulism can vary from 12 hours to several days but is usually 12-36 hours.
+Foodborne botulism: The incubation period for foodborne botulism usually 12-36 hours after toxin ingestion, but in rare cases can be as early as 6 hours or as late as 10 days after ingesting toxin.
 A short incubation is associated with more severe disease and larger toxin dose ingested.

-Wound and iatrogenic botulism: The incubation period can be up to two weeks or longer.
+Wound and latrogenic botulism: The incubation period can be up to two weeks or longer.